dhammaorg/boston-us-wp-child-theme/README.md

-# ny-us-wp-child-theme
+# boston-us-wp-child-theme
-ny.us.dhamma.org WordPress theme, which is a child theme modifying dhara-wp-theme
+boston.us.dhamma.org WordPress theme, which is a child theme modifying dhara-wp-theme